palark/ovpn-admin/README.md

 * (optionally) Specifying/changing password for additional authorization in OpenVPN;
 * (optionally) Specifying the Kubernetes LoadBalancer if it's used in front of the OpenVPN server (to get an automatically defined `remote` in the `client.conf.tpl` template).
 * (optionally) Storing certificates and other files in Kubernetes Secrets (**Attention, this feature is experimental!**).
+* (optionally) Enabling Google Auth 2FA for each user.

 ### Screenshots